Symptoms of measles

 Spots in the mouth

-A day or two before the rash appears, many people with measles develop small greyish-white spots in their mouth.
+A day or two before the rash appears, many people with measles develop small greyish-white spots in their mouth (Koplik spots).

-Not everyone with measles has these spots, but if someone has them in addition to the other symptoms listed above or a rash, it's highly likely they have the condition.
+Not everyone with measles has these spots, but if someone has them as well as the other symptoms listed above or a rash, it's highly likely they have the condition.

 The spots will usually last for a few days.